ThemezerNX/LayoutDocs/docs/guide/index.md

 2. Open the NXThemes Installer at least once so that the menus are extracted.
 3. Copy the `SD://themes/systemData` folder to your computer.
 4. Download and install LayoutKit.
-5. Copy the contents of the sys-ftpd archive to the root of your MicroxSD.
+5. Copy the contents of the sys-ftpd archive to the root of your MicroSD.

 # [Continue to Menu Files](menu-files.md) :octicons-arrow-right-16: